workabhiwin09/CyberSec_PythonAutomation/README.md

-asnwhois.py -> for To fetch all the subnets related to a particular ASN.
+asnwhois.py -> To fetch all the subnets related to a particular ASN.

                 python asnwhois.py <ASN>